-If any of our key contracts are terminated, or if counterparties to our key contracts do not meet their performance obligations under those contracts, our business would be severely harmed and development and commercialization opportunities restricted or eliminated.
+If any of our key contracts are terminated our business would be severely harmed and development and commercialization opportunities restricted or eliminated.

 The License Agreement with LifeScan imposes material obligations on us.
 LifeScan may terminate the License Agreement if we fail to use commercially reasonable efforts to commercialise and fail to provide evidence of our compliance within 90 days of written notice, are liquidated or wound up, or are in persistent and material breach of our obligations and fail to remedy the breach within 90 days of written notice requiring us to do so.
 If we were to breach the License Agreement and LifeScan were to validly terminate the agreement in response, it would severely and adversely affect our financial results, business and business prospects and the future of our research and development activities.
 Amongst other things, it would seriously restrict or eliminate our ability to develop and commercialize our own tests and our ability to grant further sublicenses, which would restrict or eliminate our commercialization opportunities.
+It would also trigger a cross default under our Credit Agreement (as defined below).
 If the License Agreement was terminated, any sublicense under the License Agreement previously granted by us to a third party that is in effect immediately prior to such termination (which would include licenses granted to Siemens under the Collaboration Agreement) would survive termination as a direct license from LifeScan to such sublicensee, provided certain conditions are met, including that the sublicensee is not in material breach of any provision of the License Agreement and agrees to be bound to the terms of the License Agreement with respect to the applicable sublicense field.
 If the sublicense under the Collaboration Agreement was terminated, the ability for Siemens to commercialize the products we have developed with them may be restricted or eliminated which would have a material adverse effect on us.
-The Collaboration Agreement with Siemens expires on the end of all payment obligations under the Collaboration Agreement and the Supply Agreement.
-The Collaboration Agreement can be terminated by Siemens as set out in the agreement including for our insolvency, after 60 days' notice for our uncured material breach, upon 30 days' written notice to us for any reason (provided that if it does so prior to the milestones being achieved, it must pay a termination fee), or if a developed product infringes a third party patent and it is not commercially viable to work around or obtain a license for the infringed patent.